I'm not often "silent" but I did become more quiet and pensive as we

 - Traffic light to moderate in rural areas and moderate to heavy in

 Sioux Falls, SD and Sioux City, IA.
-Lots of road work in SD with some
+Lots of road work in SD with

-rough spots.
-It didn't slow us down much since we were averaging only
+slower speed limits; it didn't slow us down much since we were averaging only

 about 60 MPH anyway.